Sanyam07/wordvecpy/README.md

 ## Current Version is 1.0

-The current version 1.0 is significantly different from the previous version.
-Multiple classes from the previous version were removed and redesigned or recombined with new classes in a more organic manner.
-I've done significant testing on this version to make sure everything works properly but it's obviously very time consuming to test every possible combination of interactions.
+This was a very early attempt at implementing a Python package and distributing it on PyPi.
+It was originally a collection of classes that I was using locally to work a few problems and I decided to publish it to make it easier to import on Google Colab and give myself practice at publishing a working package.
+The code is messy and I plan on redoing it at some point when I get the time.
+I had done significant testing on these classes with a local script but without using the Python unittest modules.
+During the process of rebuilding the classes, I will be converting the test script into proper unit tests for each class.
+Despite this, I *have* done some pretty extensive testing on the package but it is difficult--if not impossible--to test every combination of functionalities.
 If you come across a use case where wordvecpy fails, *please please please* let me know.

 ## Installation